Dark Sectors with Mass Thresholds Face Cosmological Datasets: Detailed MCMC Results

 In Table~\ref{tab:appsidr}, we show the complete set of free parameters for the SIDR model and compare to two implementations of the SDR model: SDR (i) refers to fixing the parameter $r_g$ and using the narrower prior $\log_{10} \zt \in [4.0,4.6]$ as done in~\cite{Aloni:2021eaq}, and SDR (ii) refers to leaving $r_g$ free to vary and using the wider prior $\log_{10} \zt \in [3.0,5.0]$.
 We see here that the ability of the SDR model to improve upon SIDR with regard to the $H_0$ tension is absent in the implementation (ii) compared to implementation (i) where this improvement is successful.

 In Table~\ref{tab:appsidrlss}, we show a comparison of SIDR and SDR (ii) fit with the baseline + FS dataset, showing similar results to the baseline dataset.

 We note here also that SIDR shows a mildly smaller tension with $S_8$ compared to SDR (both (i) and (ii)).
-Meanwhile, the WIDM model reduces the the tension marginally lower than SIDR (see Table~\ref{tab:appdata1}).
+Meanwhile, the WIDM model reduces the tension marginally lower than SIDR [see Table~\ref{tab:appdata1}].

-\subsection{Detailed Posteriors}
+\subsection{Detailed posteriors}

-In Figure~\ref{fig:appSDR}, we present posterior distributions for several model parameters in the SDR model.
-We compare the posteriors obtained by fitting to three datasets: Baseline, Baseline + FS, and Baseline + FS + $M_b$.
-These posteriors demonstrate clearly the capacity for the SDR model to relax the constraints on $\Delta N_{\textrm{eff}}$ as well as its ability to broaden the posterior distrubtion of $H_0$ and thus alleviate the Hubble tension.
+In Fig.~\ref{fig:appSDR}, we present posterior distributions for several model parameters in the SDR model.
+We compare the posteriors obtained by fitting to three datasets: baseline, baseline + FS, and baseline + FS + $M_b$.
+These posteriors demonstrate clearly the capacity for the SDR model to relax the constraints on $\Delta N_{\textrm{eff}}$ as well as its ability to broaden the posterior distribution of $H_0$ and thus alleviate the Hubble tension.

 It can also be seen in the posterior distributions for $r_g$ and $\log_{10} \zt$ that the data do not clearly prefer any value (or even range of values) of these parameters.